This is the seventh in a series of eight sections.

 Figure 1-2-4b indicates the most prominent elements of human nature together in a simple, two-dimensional diagram.
 The ego and the outer nature are on the right.
 The only thing that stands out in the outer nature tends to be the ego.
 Another important issue that has been made visible even in this highly simplified diagram is that the inner nature, which in mainstream psychology would be counted under the self, is in Indian systems like Vedānta and Sāṁkhya unambiguously part of prakṛti, the non-self.
-For a more detailed discussion of what is considered outer and inner in different contexts, please see the chapter on the borders of the Self in the Appendix.
+For a more detailed discussion of what is considered outer and inner in different contexts, please see the section of this chapter dealing with the borders of the Self .

 Figure 1-2-4c.
 A more detailed depiction of the same

 Figure 1-2-4c is a slightly more detailed rendering of the same model.